-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position each major fund of the School Administrative Unit No. 19 as of June 30, 2022, and the respective changes in financial position and the respective budgetary comparison for the general fund and grants fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of each major fund and the aggregate remaining fund information for School Administrative Unit No. 19, as of June 30, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinions
+Basis for Adverse and Unmodified Opinions

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS).
-Our responsibilities under those standards are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our report.
-We are required to be independent of the School Administrative Unit No. 19 and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are required to be independent of School Administrative Unit No. 19 and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our adverse and unmodified audit opinions.

-Basis for Adverse Opinion on Governmental Activities
+Matter Giving Rise to Adverse Opinion on Governmental Activities

-As discussed in Note 10-B to the financial statements, management has not recorded the long-term costs of retirement health care costs and obligations for other postemployment benefits in the governmental activities.
+As discussed in Note 1-N to the financial statements, management has not recorded the long-term costs of retirement health care costs and obligations for other postemployment benefits related to the single employer plan in the governmental activities.
 Accounting principles generally accepted in the United States of America require that those costs be recorded, which would increase the assets, liabilities, decrease the net position, and increase the expenses of the governmental activities.
-The amount by which this departure would affect the assets, liabilities, net position, and expenses on the governmental activities has not been determined.
+The amount by which this departure would affect the assets, liabilities, net position, and expenses on the governmental activities has not been determine.